How to Create a Nursing Career Ladder for Your Team

 Using the examples we established earlier, we can take a look at how a nurse would climb up the ladder through these evaluation methods:

-• Bronze — Demonstrates basic clinical skills and has 30 total points
+Bronze Demonstrates basic clinical skills and has 30 total points

-• Silver — Demonstrates meaningful clinical decision making and has 60 total points
+Silver Demonstrates meaningful clinical decision-making and has 60 total points

-• Gold — Demonstrates strong initiative, intuitive clinical decision making, and has 90 total points
+Gold Demonstrates strong initiative, intuitive clinical decision-making, and has 90 total points

 Not all programs have to be point-based, and there are other ways you can ensure that nurses are meeting development objectives.
 For instance, you may simply want to create a set list of activities a nurse must participate in to reach each level.
 The way you structure your program will likely depend on what development activities your facility offers.

-This is also a great opportunity for team building and engagement through the use of gamification.
+This is also a great opportunity to promote team building and engagement through the use of gamification.
 This is where game-like elements are added to professional development activities — an approach that fits well with a laddered process and which has been shown to increase overall engagement.
 Here are just a few basic gaming elements that you can fold into your professional development process:

 • Progress/status tracking